arvidl/BMED320-imaging-mass-cytometry-ml/setup.md

 ## Install and test the course environment

-After you have successfully installed Anaconda, go through the following steps (if you are using Windows, be at the "Anaconda Prompt").
+After you have successfully installed Anaconda, go through the following steps (if you are using Windows, be at the "Anaconda Powershell Prompt").

 ### Install Git:
 ```bash